jonwalstedt/folder-quickopen/README.md

 ## Requirements

 No special requirements.
-Works out of the box in any VS Code workspace.
+Works in any VS Code workspace.

 ## Extension Settings

-This extension does not contribute any settings.
+This extension contributes the following setting:

+- `folderQuickopen.onEnterCommand`: (string, optional) The command to execute when you select a folder in the quick pick.
+Defaults to `revealInExplorer`.
+You can set this to any command ID, for example: `"folderQuickopen.onEnterCommand": "myCustom.commandId"`.

 ## Known Issues